 - Health Law and Policy

 Doctorate Programs in Legal Studies

 Candidates who wish to take up teaching jobs under Legal Studies or Law will be able to take a Ph.D. in the subject.
 This involves taking up coursework and research as part of their studies.
-The general pattern of the course will be inclusive of 2-3 years of coursework and another year of working on a dissertation that has to be written, presented, and defended in order to receive their degree.
-They will be able to narrow down their concentration into a particular field and work intensively on it through their work.
+The general pattern of the course will be inclusive of 2-3 years of coursework and another year of working on a dissertation that has to be written, presented, and defended to receive their degree.
+They will be able to narrow down their concentration to a particular field and work intensively on it through their work.